va-big-data-genomics/va-big-data-genomics.github.io/_posts/2024-02-02-Updates-TelSeq-tutorial-CHIP-and-SV-calling-Prathima-Vembu.md

 * samtools -u : reads in a CRAM file and converts it into an uncompressed BAM file.
 * $CRAM : represents the input CRAM file.
 * $REF : denotes the reference genome in FASTA format.
 It is required for the CRAM to BAM conversion.
-For this study, GRCh38 was selected as the reference genome.
 * -r : specifies the read length for each read.
 The default value is 100, but it can be customized according to the specific read length.
 * -k : sets the threshold for the number of TTAGGG/CCCTAA repeats in a read to be considered telomeric.
 The default value is 7.
 * -u : indicates that all the reads are from the same read group.